Seher-Kanwal/XGBoost-/README.md

 ## Here are some important parameters that can be tuned in XGBoost:

+- learning_rate
-learning_rate: This parameter controls the step size at each iteration.
-A lower learning rate will require more iterations to converge, but may produce better results.
+  (This parameter controls the step size at each iteration.
+A lower learning rate will require more iterations to converge, but may produce better results.)

+- n_estimators
-n_estimators: This is the number of trees in the model.
+  ( This is the number of trees in the model.)

+- max_depth
-max_depth: This parameter controls the depth of each tree.
-Increasing this parameter will make the model more complex and prone to overfitting.
+  (This parameter controls the depth of each tree.
+Increasing this parameter will make the model more complex and prone to overfitting.)

+- min_child_weight
-min_child_weight: This parameter controls the minimum weight required for a leaf node.
-Increasing this parameter can help to prevent overfitting.
+   (This parameter controls the minimum weight required for a leaf node.
+Increasing this parameter can help to prevent overfitting.)

+- subsample
-subsample: This parameter controls the fraction of the training data used for each tree.
-A lower value can reduce overfitting.
+  (This parameter controls the fraction of the training data used for each tree.
+A lower value can reduce overfitting.)

+- colsample_bytree
-colsample_bytree: This parameter controls the fraction of features used for each tree.
-A lower value can reduce overfitting.
+   (This parameter controls the fraction of features used for each tree.
+A lower value can reduce overfitting.)

+- gamma
-gamma: This parameter controls the minimum reduction in the loss required to split a node.
+    (This parameter controls the minimum reduction in the loss required to split a node.
 Increasing this parameter can make the model more conservative.

+- reg_alpha and reg_lambda
-reg_alpha and reg_lambda: These are regularization parameters that control the L1 and L2 regularization applied to the weights of the model.
-Increasing these parameters can help to prevent overfitting.
+    (These are regularization parameters that control the L1 and L2 regularization applied to the weights of the model.
+Increasing these parameters can help to prevent overfitting.)

 There are also many other parameters that can be tuned in XGBoost, depending on the specific problem and data.
 It's important to note that tuning the parameters can be time-consuming and require significant computational resources, so it's important to carefully consider which parameters to tune and how to do so.